statamic/docs/content/collections/tags/user-forgot_password_form.md

     name: HTML Attributes
     type:
     description: >
       Set HTML attributes as if you were in an HTML element.
-For example, `class="required" id="registration-form"`.
+For example, `class="required" id="forgot-password-form"`.
 variables:
   -
     name: errors